Find out about all of our services and activities here.

 Love the idea of what we're doing and want to support us?

 Click below to learn how you can.

 We support people to live in their own homes as independently as possible.
 We currently have 16 accommodation spaces within three locations.
-One of these locations provides sleep in support and at the others receive morning, daytime and evening support as required.

-People are encouraged to do things for themselves and develop their skills however support is on hand when needed.
+People are encouraged to do things for themselves and develop their skills, however support is on hand when needed.
 All our housing support is regulated by the Care Quality Commission (CQC).

 Our Radstock Cafe and Hive Community Centre Cafe are both staffed by SWALLOW members who learn important catering skills, both in the kitchen and front of house.